splattner/vdcd-bridge/README.md

 Start the vcdc-brige as a container:

-`docker run myimagename vcdc-brige -H ipofvdcdhost --mqtthost ip:portmqttbroker`
+`docker run myimagename vdcd-bridge -H ipofvdcdhost --mqtthost ip:portmqttbroker`